I am going to let it snow on my Christmas dinner table this year in the form of paper snowflake place mats.

 There are 4 different snowflake designs – I just placed one under each plate.
 No fuss – no sewing, cutting, ironing or washing!
 The manufacturer: The Beistle Co.
 The Item: Snowflake Cutouts # 22934

 The candle holders in the middle are Kosta Boda Snowballs.
 I love and collect them and use them all over my house during the holidays.
 I am not big on napkin rings – what do you do with them when you put your napkin in your lap?
 They just end up cluttering the table or the hostess has to get up and gather them up.
-I just simply fold mine.
+I just simply fold the napkins.

 I got the idea to glitter my wine glass stems when I was at the the National Christmas Museum in Paradise, Pa.
 Martha Stewart Living featured the museum in this month’s magazine.
 A few weeks ago I went out to the Pottery Barn outlet to shop for some bargains.
 As we were coming home, my friend, Toni suggested we stop since we were passing right by.
-It was like stepping into a Christmas time warp with all the old fashioned decorations and toys.
+It was like stepping into a Christmas time warp with all the old-fashioned decorations and toys.
 It was late in the afternoon and we didn’t stay very long, but in the gift shop I saw stemmed glasses with glittered stems for sale.
 I knew the minute I saw them that my green stemmed wine glasses that I haven’t used in years would be seeing the light of day once again.

 How to Glitter the Stem on a Wine Glass